 It cannot be ignored that Rusty Gate Mountain Retreat, is located within a fire driven ecosystem and the risk around wildfires are high.
-With a sprawled development proposal, the risk around fire may be considered to be high.
-In addition to this, the ecological impacts associated with preventing fires to protect infrastructure, are also negative.
+With a sprawled development proposal, the risk may be increased.
+In addition to this, the ecological impacts associated with preventing fires and fire suppression, to protect infrastructure, are also negative.
 As such, the aspect of fire has been considered throughout the expansion concept.
+It should be noted that with the evolution of the final preferred layout (Alternative 3), the management of fire and optimal fire regimes, becomes more management, where development is focussed on Farm 826 only.
+The same fire management principles however, are still valid and applicable.